w3reality/es6-umd-module-howto/README.rst

 but this configuration is scalable to fully featured module such as three.js.

-first, show module and app building.  as a comprementary material, we show various ways of consuming the same module.
+first, show module and app building.  as a complementary material, we list examples with various ways of consuming the same module.

 Universal module from ES6 JavaScript
 ------------------------------------

 .. code::

-   my-module                       # comments
+   my-module
    ├── package.json
    ├── webpack.config.js
    ├── src                         # ES6 source code